 There are ‘n’ number of ways in which incentives can be structured.
 It depends on the kind of work that the team member is doing and the results that are expected to be achieved.
 The quantum of incentive will also depend on the amount of fixed compensation already being paid.
 So, incentives are basically a reward for achieving the desired results.
 Ideally, an employer would like to give a compensation which is 100% variable.
 So when the company earns money its pays, else, zero pay.
 However, that is being in a fantasy world.
 From the employee perspective, an employee would like to get her total compensation as assured pay irrespective of results.
 However, this will not sit well with the employer.
 What is expected by the employer and the employee are two ends of the spectrum.

-Compensation structures define the nature and culture of an organization with respect to its competitiveness and aggressiveness.
-For example, if an organization does not pay incentives/variable pay it will end up collecting employees who are risk-averse, and who though working sincerely have no motivation to go the extra mile.
+Compensation structures define the nature and culture of an organisation with respect to its competitiveness and aggressiveness.
+For example, if an organisation does not pay incentives/variable pay it will end up collecting employees who are risk-averse, and who though working sincerely have no motivation to go the extra mile.
 Such businesses do sustain but rarely flourish.
-On the other hand in organizations where a large amount of compensation is variable, the employees would be highly competitive and result oriented.
+On the other hand in organisations where a large amount of compensation is variable, the employees would be highly competitive and result oriented.

 Types of Incentive Structure